BBC sells Lonely Planet at 60 percent loss

 The BBC's purchase of Lonely Planet was part of a broader trend to diversify by broadcasters which also saw British rival ITV spend - and ultimately lose - tens of millions of pounds on the Friends Reunited social network.

-The acquisition of Lonely Planet drew criticism at the time for appearing to stray from the public services remit of the BBC, which is publicly funded through a license tax.
+The acquisition of Lonely Planet drew criticism at the time for appearing to stray from the public services remit of the BBC, which is publicly funded through a licence tax.

 Founded 40 years ago by husband and wife Tony and Maureen Wheeler in Australia, Lonely Planet has printed 120 million books that map out tourist trails around the world.